The Patent Litigation Law Review: Russia

 Under Article 1253, if a legal person – in other words, a corporation established under Russian law – repeatedly violates IP rights, including patent rights, the court may direct that the legal entity be dissolved.
 In the case of an individual, the court may direct that his or her activity as an individual entrepreneur be terminated.
 There is also a right to seek and recover attorney fees (albeit very nominal) and some expenses.25

-Generally speaking, the purpose of damages is to put the patent owner in the economic position it would have been in, in the absence of infringement.
-Damages under Russian law are compensatory and not punitive in nature.
-In Russia, courts do not have authority to grant punitive damages except in the limited context of bad faith, as described above.
+Generally speaking, the purpose of damages is to put the patent owner in the economic position it would have been in had the infringement not occurred.
+Damages under Russian law are compensatory and not punitive in nature: the courts do not have authority to grant punitive damages except in the limited context of bad faith.

 Pre-judgment interest is not available in Russia.
 Post-judgment interest is not specifically provided for as a remedy available to a plaintiff under the Civil Code.
-To claim such relief, a plaintiff would have to reapply to the court for additional compensation based on a claim of further damage incurred by reason of non-payment of the original award.29 It is rarely obtained in practice.
+To claim such relief, the plaintiff must reapply to the court for additional compensation based on a claim of further damage incurred by reason of non-payment of the original award.29 In practice, this is rarely obtained.

 ii Attorneys' fees